raygj/terraform-content/enterprise/azure-devops/readme.md

 	1. select _import_
 	1. enter username and password, then select _Import_

 **note** Terraform codes should not be in the root of the repo, but should be staged in a sub directory.
 In this example `/provision` which matches the directory you will specify when configuring the Terraform Enterprise Task within your pipeline.
+Here's an example:

 ![Sample Repo Setup](/enterprise/azure-devops/apioperations/images/azure_repo_tf.jpg)